cmapua/terraingrass/README.md

 # Usage
 1. Add terrain to scene with at least one terrain layer.
 2. Add `TerrainGrass` component to Terrain GameObject.
-3. Supply the following required references:
+3. Supply the following minimum required references in the component:
    - Camera
    - Grass Mesh
-4. Grass should start appearing on the terrain, around where the referenced camera is.
+4. Grass instances should start appearing on the terrain, around where the referenced camera is.
 If not, try clicking on the Refresh button in the TerrainGrass component.
-   - If the grass mesh was made using Blender, scale and orientation may be wrong.
-Try checking `_applyBlenderTransformCorrection` and see if that fixes the issue.

 # Resources
 - [Daniel Ilett - Six Grass Rendering Techniques in Unity](https://danielilett.com/2022-12-05-tut6-2-six-grass-techniques/)